 SYNOPSIS Set in a small riverside town in North Carolina, two sad vandals and an unemployed loner long await for a fabled rocket launch.
 A Great Lamp isn’t about what you think it’s about.
 Although, I’m not sure what I really thought it was about until the final 30 minutes.
 This film is like no other.
 Shot in black and white, Read More →

 LUCKY STIFF is a musical comedy with a romantic heart.
-A young down and out British shoe salesman named Harry Witherspoon (Dominic Marsh) takes his dead American uncle (Don Amendolia) (a murdered casino manager) to Monte Carlo for the best time of his life a week of fun, dancing, gambling and sun.
-If the young man fulfills his uncle’s request to the letter, he will inherit the $6 million left to him.
-If he doesn’t, the money will go Read More →
+A young down and out British shoe salesman named Harry Witherspoon (Dominic Marsh) takes his dead American uncle (Don Amendolia) (a murdered casino manager) to Monte Carlo for the best time of his life a week of fun, dancing, making money with the awesome casino games, gambling and sun.
+If the young man fulfills his uncle’s request to the letter, he Read More →

 When I was a child I revelled in my mother and father reading bedtime stories.
 I grew up on classic Disney fairytales and Tom & Jerry reruns.
 As an adult, nothing makes me happier than reliving those moments and sharing that joy with the next generation.
 At this year’s New York Film Festival, I was treated to a film that Read More →